Appropriate Group Size

 Here’s a persuasive letter written by an elementary school student from Crozet, VA:

 Create an authentic writing opportunity that motivates students to write persuasive letters to a target audience.
-(From the Balanced Literacy Diet: Putting Research into Practice in the Classroom)
+In this example, students brainstorm ideas and then write convincing letters to the principal to try to get permission for a ‘Bubble Gum’ science project.
+(Balanced Literacy Diet: Putting Research into Practice in the Classroom)

-This resource shows the lifecycle of writing a persuasive letter to a child’s parents about where to vacation for the summer.
-The PDF begins with the brainstorming, moves through drafting, editing, and publishing of the final letter.
+- This resource shows the steps for writing a persuasive letter to the student’s parents about where to vacation for the summer.
+The process begins with the brainstorming, moves through drafting, editing, and publishing of the final letter.

 For second language learners, students of varying reading skill, and younger learners